AutoxingTech/axbot_restbook/docs/reference/overlays.md

 }
 ```

-## Auto Door
+## Automatic Door

-When auto-doors are defined, the robot can open the doors ahead of it.
+When automatic doors are defined, the robot can open doors in its path.
-The door is expressed as a polygon and must have a `mac` property.
+A door is represented as a polygon and must include a `mac` property.

 :::warning
-The polygon must cover the entire area where the door moves.
+The polygon must encompass the entire area through which the door moves.
-If it's not large enough, when the door opens, it may collide with the waiting robot.
+If the area is too small, the door may collide with the waiting robot as it opens.
 :::

 ```json